 Free bullet journal printable layouts

-Download the free bullet journal layouts by clicking on the link at the bottom.
+Download the free bullet journal layouts by clicking on the link at the bottom and accessing my free Planner Lovers Resource Library.
 One A4 document contains both the ‘Daily Brain Dump’ and ‘Daily Tasks/Gratitude’ layout.
 Open the PDF file and print at 100% on either regular copy paper, or adhesive paper to make stickers.
 Cut the pages out by trimming just inside the pale grey lines to remove them.
 Stick the pages straight into your planner or note book, use them as templates, or as inspiration for your own hand-drawn layout.

 Please note: printable files are © Now.Paper Goods.
 Digital files cannot be shared or redistributed online or in print.
 Files are for personal use only and cannot be used for sale or profit.
 I am more than happy for you to feature this printable on your blog or social media pages, but you must provide your readers with a link back to this post to download the file.
 Thank you!